 You don’t have to travel far to experience the serenity of a lake-side retreat: the Lake District is just a few hours on the train from London, and boasts arguably some of the best walking trails in England.
 For starters, take an amble from the little town of Keswick to the pristine banks of Derwentwater – an easy, pretty jaunt that’ll get you hooked on this beautiful region.

-Fall in love with the azure waters and pretty clifftop villages of Italy’s Amalfi Coast – one of Europe’s loveliest seaside regions.
-The best way to experience it is by boat, discovering crowd-free beach coves and picturesque harbours every day.
-On our new foodie holiday, you’ll cruise the Amalfi Coast on board the magnificent Royal Clipper sail boat, accompanied by world-famous Italian chef Aldo Zilli – who’ll give special cooking demos and host an exclusive talk about his life and career, alongside fabulous all-inclusive meals showcasing the very best of Amalfi’s cuisine.
+Fall in love with the azure waters and pretty clifftop villages of Italy’s Amalfi Coast – one of Europe’s most beautiful seaside regions.
+The best way to experience it is by boat, discovering crowd-free coves and picturesque harbours every day.

 8. Be amazed by Spain’s Alhambra Palace